Meet the ILM teamFind out more about us and how to get in touch

 Sonya looks after all of ILM’s communications and marketing channels, and has had over 20 years’ experience in communications in both the public and private sectors.
 Sonya has worked on magazines, websites, social media, marketing campaigns and more.

 (9.30am-3pm Monday to Friday)

 If you have any comments or questions for us, please fill in the form and we will get back to you.

 Six ILM members currently sit on the board.
 These directors are elected by their peers, other ILM members.

 Maria was appointed to the role of Director at ILM in February 2013, bringing with her a combination of legal, charity and educational experience.
 Maria qualified as a solicitor in 2001, and has always specialised in Private Client work, including Wills, Tax, Trusts, Probate and Capacity.
-In 2005 she left private practice at Shoosmiths and joined the College of Law as a Professional Development Trainer.
-A key responsibility was managing the ILM’s Certificate in Charity Legacy Administration programme, which sparked Maria’s interest in charity legacy administration and led to her joining the NSPCC to head up their team in 2011.
-Maria joined Cancer Research UK in September 2012 and has acted as Chair of ILM since June 2014.
+In 2005 she left private practice at Shoosmiths and joined the College (now University) of Law as a Professional Development Trainer.
+A key responsibility was managing ILM’s Certificate in Charity Legacy Administration programme, which sparked Maria’s interest in charity legacy administration and led to her joining the NSPCC to head up their team in 2011.
+After 8 further years in similar roles at Cancer Research UK, Maria is now a freelance legacy consultant and currently provides Business Development services to Legacy Link.
+Maria has acted as Chair of ILM since June 2014.

 Chrissie Paphitis – Dog’s Trust (Finance Director)